apache/flink/docs/libs/ml/polynomial_features.md

 ## Description

-The polynomial base feature mapper maps a vector into the polynomial feature space of degree $d$.
+The polynomial features transformer maps a vector into the polynomial feature space of degree $d$.
 The dimension of the input vector determines the number of polynomial factors whose values are the respective vector entries.
 Given a vector $(x, y, z, \ldots)^T$ the resulting feature vector looks like: